gbletr42/bef/README.md

 1 byte corrupts frag x of block n, 4096 bytes corrupts frag x of block n+1, 4096 bytes corrupts frag x of block n+2, 4096 bytes corrupts frag x of block n+3, 4096 bytes corrupts frag x of block n+4, 1 byte corrupts frag x+1 of block n.

 And as such _two_ fragments for block n were corrupted, when by default we only have 1 parity.
 The more fragments you interleave, the closer and closer you get to achieving a burst size equal to the total size of parities in the whole set of interleaved block fragments.
+In addition, the more parity fragments you generate, the closer and closer you get to that limit.
+Specifically, you can approximate the burst size ratio using this mathematical formula, where B is the fragment size, m is the number of parity fragments, k is the number of data fragments, and N is the number of blocks interleaved.
+Fragment size can be approximated by the ratio $\frac{B}{k}$, where B is the block size and k is the number of data fragments.
+Parity fragments do not impact the fragment size.

+$\frac{B(m-1+(N-1)m) + 2}{NB(k+m)}$

+As one can see, increasing any m or N will bring you closer to the limit of $\frac{m}{k+m}$, and increasing both m and k will lead to you being closer to that limit.
+Thus if one wants a greater assurance, they should increase m, N, or both.

 This is a fundamental limitation in the format, so if you need maximal assurance your data will be safe with a giant burst of say a megabyte, I recommend using par2cmdline instead as it offers those assurances.

 # What will it build on?
 I have built and tested it against x86-64 and x86, on Debian Bookworm and Alpine Linux 3.19, and the results are that it _seems_ to work on both architectures!

 Only Linux is supported for now, it is not cross platform.

+There are also packages maintained by me at the AUR for those using Arch Linux.

 # Dependencies
 Mandatory dependencies to build this package are